CaptainStevey/docs-mvs-org/source/docs/pillars.md

 ---

 # Download & Install v0.9.0 MPC1
-Please refer to [Download wallet](https://mvs.org/wallet.html) to download and install the latest wallet.
+Please refer to the [wallet](https://mvs.org/wallet.html) page to download and install the latest wallet.

 # PoS Mining

 ## How to start PoS mining
-Please follow the steps to start PoS mining:
+Please follow the below steps to start PoS mining:
-1. Register a avatar.
+1. Register an avatar.
-2. Lock at least 1000 `ETP` by call `lock` with the avatar.
+2. Lock at least 1000 `ETP` by calling `lock` with the avatar.
 The minimum lock height range is 100000.
-3. The avatar should holds at least one `UTXO` which has at least 1000 `ETP` and over 1000 height maturity.
+3. The avatar should hold at least one `UTXO` which has at least 1000 `ETP` and over 1000 height maturity.
 4. `startmining` with option `-c pos`.

 ## Tips
-It is easy to mine PoS block for avatar that has many `UTXO`s which has at least 1000 `ETP`.
+It is easy to mine PoS blocks for an avatar that has many `UTXO`s which have at least 1000 `ETP`.

 ## Operations on fullnode wallet
 ![Operations on fullnode wallet](/images/mining/en/pos_mst_mining_overview.png)